-The faculty in the Department of Communication serve as academic advisors for Communication majors and minors.
+The faculty in the Department of Communication & Digital Media serve as academic advisors for majors and minors in the subject area.
 While students are welcome to speak with their advisor at any time, they are required to meet with their advisor during Academic Advising Week in October and March in order to plan for the following semester.
 The following is a helpful checklist when preparing for this advising meeting.

 Sign up for a meeting time with your academic advisor

-The Department of Communication faculty typically post a sign-up sheet outside their office door prior to the start of Academic Advising Week.
+The Department of Communication & Digital Media faculty typically post a sign-up sheet outside their office door prior to the start of Academic Advising Week.
 Students are required to meet with their academic advisor before they will be cleared to register.
-If you do not know who your Communication faculty advisor is, check your MyWitt account.
+If you do not know who your faculty advisor is, check your Experience account.
 Besides courses for next semester, students also should plan to discuss possible internship opportunities, co-curriculuar opportunities such as field studies or other experiences, and preparation for graduate school, if relevant.

 Familiarize yourself with requirements

-Check out the Communication Major and Minor requirements to see what courses you may need to take next.
-You also should consult your General Education audit (available on MyWitt), as well as the requirements for any other major or minor you may have.
-Note any prerequisites that may exist for particular courses, such as the required math placement of 22 in order to be able to take the required COMM 300: Social Scientific Research Methods.
-Prerequisites must be met before you will be allowed to register for a course.
+Check out the Communication & Digital Media Major and Minor requirements to see what courses you may need to take next.
+You also should consult your General Education audit (available on Experience), as well as the requirements for any other major or minor you may have.
+Note any prerequisites that may exist for particular courses.

 Take a look at the following semester's course offerings